Cardiology

 Another way of monitoring is called blood pressure holter.
 This test measures blood pressure over a certain period, usually 24 hours, and then your treating physician analyzes the data.

-If you have noticed changes in your blood pressure levels, remember to seek prompt medical attention to prevent possible future complications.
-When you visit your Cardiologist, try to keep a detailed record of your symptoms, blood pressure measurements, and what you think triggered those times when the reading was elevated.
-Contact us; we are here to help.
+If you have noticed changes in your blood pressure levels, remember that the best step is to seek timely medical attention to help prevent possible future complications.
+When visiting your cardiologist, try to bring a detailed record of your symptoms, blood pressure readings, and what you believe may have triggered the times when your blood pressure was elevated.